ubiqsecurity/ubiq-java/example/README.md

 # Ubiq Security Sample Application using Java Library

 Provided are two sample applications.
-One called "UbiqSample.java" demonstrates how to encrypt and decrypt typical data that you might encounter in your own applications.
-The other sample application called "UbiqSampleFPE.java" demonstrates how to encrypt and decrypt using format preserving encryption (FPE).
+One called "UbiqSample.java" demonstrates how to perform unstructured encryption and decryption on typical data that you might encounter in your own applications.
+The other sample application called "UbiqSampleFPE.java" demonstrates how to perform structured encryption and decryption.

 ## Documentation for UbiqSample.java